geraldzandisko/status-area-horizontal-spacing/Readme.md

 to whatever spacing you want.
 The original GNOME-shell value is 12px, and the default for this plugin is 6px.
 At least 6px is recommended.

-### GNOME 3.4+
-You can configure it via the extensions.gnome.org website, or using the `gnome-shell-extension-prefs` command.

 ## Alternatives
 If you do not want to use the extension, you can modify `/usr/share/gnome-shell/theme/gnome-shell.css`: change the `-natural-hpadding` property of `.panel-button`, i.e.: